DIY NAS Build – Network Attached Storage

 The Gods of NAS building might scoff at my Intel Atom based server board but let me just say this:

 With this Intel Atom server I have never once uttered the words “this damn slow ass server”.
 It has always been enough.
 It doesn’t choke.
-It has never let me down.
+Also, it has never let me down.
 I only run one virtual machine at a time and I DVR record TV shows with no issues.
 Streaming across my home network is fine.
 Having a super computer will just let me hardware transcode higher resolution stuff on Plex or Emby.
 Having said that, I don’t know if I NEED to hardware transcode higher resolution stuff on Plex or Emby.
 Your mileage may vary.

 I’m upgrading though.
 Here’s the new build: